evronylab/HiDEF-seq/docs/outputs.md

 #### finalCalls.burdens

-Columns as per `.finalCalls.burdens.tsv` described above, in one table for all call types and available `bc` groupings.
+Columns as per `.finalCalls.burdens.tsv` described above, in one table for all call types and emitted `bc` values.

 #### estimatedSBSMutationErrorProbability